ProgrammerVic/TicTacToe-AI/README.md

   - "README.md", the introduction file.
   - "TicTacToeAI.cpp", the game with AI.
 ## UI
-It's UI is very simple.
+Its UI is very simple.
 It's like this:
 ```
 ...
 ...